Personal Injury Lawyer in Tacoma, WA

 If there are multiple defendants in a case, each defendant’s liability and the plaintiff’s comparative fault are evaluated separately.
 Each defendant is responsible for the percentage of the damages that correspond to their assigned share of fault.

-Is There a Deadline for Filing Personal Injury Claims in Tacoma?
+Is There a Deadline for Filing Tacoma Personal Injury Claims?

 Individuals who suffered a personal injury due to someone else’s negligence or intentional actions have a limited period within which they can file a lawsuit seeking compensation for their injuries.
 This deadline is called a statute of limitations.
 If you miss this filing deadline, you won’t be able to recover compensation through the Washington civil court system.